Abhishek-Kaudare/Kubernetes-Notes/5-PodDesign/README.md

 To refine your deployment strategy, change the parameters in the `spec:strategy` section of your manifest file.
 There are two optional parameters — `maxSurge` and `maxUnavailable`:

-* `MaxSurge`: specifies the maximum number of pods the Deployment is allowed to create at one time.
+* `maxSurge`: specifies the maximum number of pods the Deployment is allowed to create at one time.
 You can specify this as a whole number (e.g. 5), or as a percentage of the total required number of pods (e.g. 10%, always rounded up to the next whole number).
-If you do not set MaxSurge, the implicit, default value is 25%.
+If you do not set `maxSurge`, the implicit, default value is 25%.

-* `MaxUnavailable`: specifies the maximum number of pods that are allowed to be unavailable during the rollout.
-Like MaxSurge, you can define it as an absolute number or a percentage.
+* `maxUnavailable`: specifies the maximum number of pods that are allowed to be unavailable during the rollout.
+Like `maxSurge`, you can define it as an absolute number or a percentage.
+If you do not set `maxUnavailable`, the implicit, default value is 25%.

 _At least one of these parameters must be larger than zero_.
 By changing the values of these parameters, you can define other deployment strategies, as shown below.